ellysh/video-game-bots/InGameBots/example.md

 5. Switch to the Diablo 2 window during the four seconds delay.
 After this delay the bot captures current active window and start to analyze its process.
 6. Get a damage from monsters in the Diablo 2 game to decrease character's life parameter below the 100 value.

 The bot presses *1* hotkey when character's life parameter becomes less than 100.
-Do not forget to assign a health potion to the *1* hotkey.
+Do not forget to assign a healing potion to the *1* hotkey.
 You can press *H* key to open a quick tips window.
 You will see a "Belt" hotkey panel in the right-bottom corner of the game window.
-You can drag and drop health potions to the hotkey panel by left clicking on them.
+You can drag and drop healing potions to the hotkey panel by left clicking on them.

 ### Further Improvements